 We are very sorry but we can only accommodate one couple.
 There is no room for a family.

 Situated just 10 minutes from the lovely friendly township of Waipu in Northland New Zealand, you will love this welcoming home with all the modern conveniences but with an old farmhouse feel to it.
-There are currently 30 alpacas waiting to meet you, and your hosts Mark & Pav Stacey will be only too pleased to give you the opportunity to hand feed these amazing animals.
+There are currently 28 alpacas waiting to meet you, and your hosts Mark & Pav Stacey will be only too pleased to give you the opportunity to hand feed these amazing animals.
 After that you are welcome to walk freely through any of the paddocks during your stay with us.

-Accommodation is self contained in one "wing" of this eco friendly passive solar house.
+Accommodation is self contained in one "wing" of this eco friendly solar powered house.
 The accommodation is only available to one couple so you have all the facilities to yourself.
 You have a bedroom with Queen sized bed, a bathroom with walk in shower and under floor heating, separate toilet, kitchen and sitting room with TV and Wi-Fi.
 The bedroom and the sitting room both have wonderful views of the bush clad valley and both have french doors on to the sunny, sheltered north facing patio.